 Incredibly, this ONE exercise can help you torch calories, build and tone muscle, gain strength, and positively impact your overall fitness, function, and performance.
 Due to its versatility, mastering this exercise can be vital to unlocking your true fitness potential.

-To help you master all things push-up, NASM is releasing a six-part series to help you explore and navigate the various facets of the movement.
+To help you master all things push-up, NASM is releasing a five-part series to help you explore and navigate the various facets of the movement.

 Let’s begin the series by breaking down the muscles involved during the movement, as well as proper push-up form, technique, and more.

 *Note: Because this series will delve into the specifics of programming, progressions, and specific phases of the the NASM OPT™ Model, it might help to first familarize yourself with various aspects of the NASM-CPT Course.
 You can find many resources on the blog and NASM website for further clarification.